Jeromeschmidt/MS_winter-intensive_2020/README.md

 ## Backtesting
 After collecting the 20 stocks I was going to use and compare to the positions Titanvest chose, I began building my backtests on Quantopian.
 First I would test to see what the returns were like if all of the capital was split evenly for each equity and then again try using a momentim based strategy.
 All backtests were run with an initial capital of $10,000,000.
 Dates included were from 2011-01-04 to 2020-01-05
+*STRUCTURAL CONSTRAINTS MET and RISK CONSTRAINTS MET can be ignored, those have to do with Quantopian hosted competitions*

 ### Equally Weighted Portfolio
 #### Titanvest